Be Prepared: Would Someone Like to Take Over the Education of Your Child?

 Are you about to give up what you believe, or should believe?
 I am concerned that too many parents who home educate their children are not considering the whole counsel of God regarding the education of their children (and of all other children in America or any nation, for that matter).
 This lack of consideration makes it especially possible that a movement now underfoot in America will drastically undermine the God-ordained and parent-led home-based education that has made such great advances over the past two decades.

-I must establish a basic concept before I continue with this article.
-Although this may be stating the obvious to most of the readers of this periodical, it is crucial for a Christian to consider what God has said about who is in charge of and responsible for a child’s education.
-I urge you to note that this question implies an indicative answer — who is in charge — and not an imperative response — who should be in charge.
+I want every home educator to read this article, regardless of whether he or she is an agnostic, atheist, Christian, Jew, Mormon, Muslim, or New Ager, whether he or she is an unschooler or highly structured textbook educator.
+As a Christian, however, I must establish an important basic concept before I continue with this article.
+Although this may be stating the obvious to many of the readers of this piece of writing, it is crucial for a Christian to consider what God has said about who is in charge of and responsible for a child’s education.2 I urge you to note that this question implies an indicative answer, that is, who is in charge, and not an imperative response, that is, who should be in charge.
 If you search His word, it should become clear that the answer is that the parents are in authority over a child’s education (and, in particular, it is the father’s responsibility).
 Parents are the shepherds of what goes into the hearts and minds of their children.
-Parents are fully responsible.
-In addition, parents are to be the main teachers of their children.
+Parents are fully responsible.3 In addition, parents are to be the main teachers of their children.
 Only within God-approved limits and according to confirmation to parents from the Holy Spirit, the child may be sent away and taught by persons other than parents at specific times for specific purposes.

-I have watched, over the past four years or so, a rapidly increasing trend comprised of private individuals, organizations, and agents of the state offering to “serve homeschoolers” with classes, computers, Internet access, “qualified” (i.e., government-approved, government-certified, and government-licensed) teachers, books, texts and so forth all paid for with tax monies In other words, homeschoolers are being offered “free” programs and materials to help them teach their children.
+I have watched, since the late 1990s, a rapidly increasing trend comprised of private individuals, corporations, organizations, and agents of the state (e.g., public schools) offering to “serve homeschoolers” with classes, computers, Internet access, “qualified” (i.e., government-approved, government-certified, and government-licensed) teachers, books, texts, and so forth, all paid for with tax monies.
+In other words, homeschoolers are being offered “free” programs and materials to help them teach their children.

 These programs come in many forms.
-They may be charter schools, vouchers systems, alternative school programs, distance learning, or learning resource centers.
+They may be charter schools, voucher systems, alternative school programs, distance learning, learning resource centers, or simple access to curriculum materials or programs.
 A common feature of these, however, is that they are paid for with taxes.
 It is important to note at this point that if something is paid for with taxes then it must be controlled by the government (e.g., the state or local school district).
-Regardless of the various descriptions persons may use to present these programs, they are government (“public”) schooling.
+Regardless of the various descriptions persons may use to present these programs, they are all government (“public”) schooling.

 I would like to provide you with several ideas for consideration regarding tax-funded educational programs (e.g., public school at home, “homeschool” programs, conventional public schools).